webiny/commodo/packages/fields/README.md

 # @commodo/fields
-Creates a new function, whose instances are decorated with defined fields and additional methods.
+Creates a new function, whose instances are decorated with defined fields and a couple of useful methods (more information in the following sections).

 ## Usage
 ```js